adarshraj99/ML-DL.md/ML testing.md

 Testing for the model answers in a timeframe.
 Check in normal and peak load.

 #### Drift Testing:
 * Data Drift Testing: if real life data is changing w.r.t. time for training model.
 Model should be updated accordingly.
-Ex: If a disease symptom changed.
+Here, way of asking questions to model is changed like 'I have this symptoms, do i have Covid?', here input symptoms have cdhanged.
+Drifts can be of many types : sudden drift, gradual drift, incremental drift, and reoccurring drift(happens after some time).

 * Concept Drift Testing: Similar as data drift, here any working method or concept changed.
+Here question to model is same but the output must change as concept is changed. like selenium way of invoking webdriver have changed.

 * Monitoring: a trained model can degrade over time (maybe bug).
 So, we need contineous monitoring and testing of the builds.
+There are tools which can contineously monitor change in the version or any other model's input training data like **Evidentlyai.com** .
+These tools generate alarm when some data changes so that we can do the monitoring for Drift Testing.

+#### Shadow Testing:
+When developed model is trained on new data.
+We can test this new version of model with live data questions asked by end customers and check outputs.

-####
+#### A/B Testing:
+This is same as shadow testing in live model data.
+Here, data from live users are diverted into new model (updated non-released version).